hdrpknc/Reference-work/ui5manage.md

 - [ ] switch environment to your mood

 #### to enhance the environment with features
+_you need the following step for npm install. otherwise npm doesn't know where sap is_
-- [ ] create .npmrc file in you workplace folder with the following content: ```@sap:registry=https://npm.sap.com/```
+- [ ] create .npmrc file in you workplace folder with the following content: ```@sap:registry=https://npm.sap.com/``` _you need the following step for the dependencies e.g. grunt_
 - [ ] ```npm install```

 - [ ] ```npm install http-proxy```

 ### Grunt